ItsVinnyX/VenomSurge-Staff/Punishment Guidelines.md

 # Punishment Guidelines

-#REMEMBER.
+# REMEMBER!
 ALWAYS GAIN ACCURATE EVIDENCE BEFORE ISSUING A PUNISHMENT, WHETHER IT BE IN VIDEO OR PICTURE FORMAT.
-MAKE SURE YOUR EVIDENCE CLEARLY SHOWS THEM HACKING.
+MAKE SURE YOUR EVIDENCE CLEARLY SHOWS THEM BREAKING A RULE.
 --------------------------------------------------------------------------------------------------------------------------------------------------------

 # Hacking